 I am not a premium member, so the output file is delivered with watermark.
 Overall, the converting speed is fast, but uploading, downloading speed me some time.
 Another annoying thing is that there are some ads for unknown apps, we may miss click it and enter the landing page of advertisements.

-Can't Decide Which Converter to Use to Downscale 4K to 1080P?
-Reviews on the 4 Converters
+Can't Decide Which Tool to Use to Downscale 4K to 1080P?
+There Are Four Aspects to Ponder Over

 Each tool has its cons and pros.
 To choose the right tool to downscale videos by asking yourself: Where the footage will be uploaded?
 What is the type of source footage?
 Do you know any knowledge about videos?
 How's your computer and network?
 All these aspects should be taken into account.
 For a better reference, I will compare the test result here.